 Welcome to The Spanish Cave, a place where work and play merge together to create joyful, meaningful–and therefore valuable–learning.

-¡Hola!
+¡Hola a todos!
 I am “Señorita M.”, a Spanish teacher who is passionate about writing, languages, online privacy, and minimalism.
 This website is a collection of linguistic (primarily Spanish) and cultural resources and a documentation of my teaching journey.
 Thanks so much for visiting!

 THE CAVE: Twelve years ago, at the beginning of my teaching career, my boss walked me to my new room and explained my job quite succinctly: “Teach Spanish”.
 There was no curriculum, no book, nothing to follow–I was on my own.
 While some would be overwhelmed by such a task, I was excited to begin with a blank canvas.
 The idea of a Spanish Cave came several years later, when I was moved to a tiny classroom and we started calling it La cueva/The Cave.
 Have fun exploring the virtual version of this cave!

 Images of Spain, Mexico, Bolivia, Costa Rica, Guatemala, Peru, Chile, Dominican Republic, and Nicaragua.